Austin-2/Newvie/README.md

   * List of all movie candidates and their votes are saved to `mc.txt`.
   * List of the time and winning movie is saved to `motw.txt`.

+# Enviornment Setup
+To use the bot, you will need to configure a few variables in `.env` and `config.ini`.
+All Discord related IDs can be retrieved by right clicking the object after enabling `Developer Mode` in Settings > Advanced.

+<ins>.env</ins>
+* DISCORD_TOKEN = <Your Bot's Discord Token\>
+* TMDB_API = <Your TMDB API Token\>

+<ins>config.ini</ins>

+Discord
+* Guild_ID = <id of server the bot will post in\>
+* Vote_Channel_ID = <id of channel vote threads will be posted in\>
+* Discussion_Channel_ID = <id of channel discussion threads will be posted in\>
+* Role_ID = <id of role to be pinged on vote and discussion posts\>
+* Admin_IDs = <list of ids of admins capable of using commands, comma separated, example: 118503143762128371,118503143762618331,11850314376261873\>
+* Banned_Voters = <list of ids of users whose votes you want removed from the poll, comma separated, example: 118503143762128371,118503143762618331,118503143762618736\>

+Newvie
+* Number_of_Movies = <Number of movies you want in each poll, max 10>
+* Poll_Day = <Day of the week for the poll posted, 0-6, 0 = Monday, 6 = Sunday, in systems time zone.>
+* Poll_Hour = <Hour that you want the poll posted, 24h format, in systems time zone.>
+* Vote_Time = <# of hours you want the poll open for before the discussion post is made.>
+  * Keep in mind, movie candidates are not saved through reboots, so the movie list would need to be created and posted before the device reboots.

+`sample.env` and `sample-config.ini` are provided in this repository.
+Take those two files and add your specific information to make the bot work properly.
+Rename them to `.env` and `config.ini` respectively.
+Values in either file do not need to be surrounded by quotes.

 # Commands
 All commands are part of the /newvie command group.